LutzGue/songblueprint/README.md

 ![example4](https://github.com/LutzGue/songblueprint/blob/main/img/practicing_example_1.PNG)
 Screenshot, "Syntthesia", https://www.synthesiagame.com/

 Example 7: Coloring voices and scales in DAW Roll Editor.
 This is for preparing the next step ((adding passing notes / embelishing).
 The alto and tenor voices should have as little movement as possible and have a line that is as linear as possible.
+Use common notes when possible.
+Use a tie (Haltebogen / Ligatur) to connect two notes of the same pitch.
 ![example5](https://github.com/LutzGue/songblueprint/blob/main/img/daw_satb_example1.PNG)

 Example 8: Adding some passing, sustain, retardation, auxilary / neighbour tones, bass lines as "Highlights" and embellishment into the voices.
 Develop an interesting melodic Bass line as independent counterpoint to the melody in the sopran voice.